Nevvman18/rs41-nfw/fw/FLASHING.md

 * **`RSM4x2` / `RSM4x1` (STM32F100)** - via the `webstlink` library's STM32FP driver.
 * **`RSM4x4` / `RSM4x5` (STM32L412)** - via an STM32L4 flash + unlock driver added for RS41-NFW (upstream `webstlink` has none).

-> [!WARNING]
-> **Experimental.** The L4 driver and the automatic unlock below were written against the STM32 reference manuals and are newer than the desktop methods.
-They are recoverable (SWD stays open), but keep an ST-Link + OpenOCD handy and prefer a spare sonde until you have flashed one successfully.

 ### Automatic unlock (factory-new sondes)